Yomisana/Yomisana/README.md

 ### Mjolnir

-I am the organizer of Mjolnir Team(Minecraft-Mjolnir),Mjolnir is Minecarft Launcher Software.
+I am the organizer of Mjolnir Team(Mjolnir-Studio),Mjolnir Launcher is Minecarft Launcher Software,Mjolnir League is lol Software.

 Support for windows platform other platform not have support :(